 The Agency desires to identify compliance issues before they become legal problems.
-To that end, the Compliance Officer and Compliance Committee shall develop a system for routine identification and evaluation of compliance risk areas and a system for self-evaluation of such risk areas.
-Such a system shall include the performance of regular, periodic compliance audits of each Agency program by internal or external auditors, the department heads, and/or the Agency's Corporate Compliance and/or Internal Quality Review Teams.
+To that end, the Compliance Officer and Compliance Committee shall develop and implement a system for routine identification, evaluation, and monitoring of compliance risk areas and a system for self-evaluation of such risk areas.
+Such a system shall include the performance of regular, periodic compliance audits focusing on the Agency's risk areas of each Agency program by internal or external auditors, the department heads, and/or the Agency's Corporate Compliance and/or Internal Quality Review Teams.
 Billing audits of each Agency program will be conducted at least annually by the Agency's Corporate Compliance and/or Internal Quality Review Teams.
+The Agency will ensure that all internal or external auditors have expertise in state and federal Medicaid Program requirements and applicable laws, rules, and regulations, or have expertise in the subject matter of the audit.

-The Compliance Officer shall review and track all internal and external compliance audits and reviews (including peer reviews), and shall report the findings of audits and reviews to the Compliance Committee.
+The Compliance Officer shall review and track all internal and external compliance audits and reviews (including peer reviews), shall document the design, implementation, and results of any internal or external audits, and shall report the findings of audits and reviews to the Compliance Committee and the Board.
 The Compliance Officer shall also conduct regular, periodic reviews of the audit tools used by the Agency and revise them to reflect changes in laws, regulations, agency guidance, and/or best practices.